tgbot-collection/SearchGram/Docker.md

 Follow the instruction to log in to your account.

-When you see 'started xxx handlers', Ctrl + D to exit.
+When you see 'started xxx handlers', Ctrl + C to exit.
 You should find session file under `searchgram/session/client.session`.

 # 6. (optional)setup sync id